MGSimard/myth-war-archive-v2/.featurespace/water-ripples/feature.md

 - The component should cover the entire screen, and the ripples affect all content except for overlay elements like the sidebar

+- The ripple size, lifetime, speed and other parameters should not be randomized

+- All ripples should be the same size, lifetime, speed and other parameters other than the position and direction in which they were spawned

 ## Feature

 - Each ripple should only be made out of one ring